henrikra/swift-movies/README.md

 ## Running the app
 1. Clone repository
-2. Create file `keys.plist` under `SwiftMovies` folder
-3. Add key `ApiKey` with [The Movie Database API key](https://developers.themoviedb.org/3/getting-started/introduction) as its value
+2. Add your [The Movie Database API key](https://developers.themoviedb.org/3/getting-started/introduction) as value for User-Defined setting `API_KEY`